cle-loubiere/battleship/README.md

 This game is played like a normal battleship game : 10x10 grid, 5 ships respectively of size 2,3,3,4,5

-For more informations about the battleship game : https://en.wikipedia.org/wiki/Battleship_(game)
+For more information about the battleship game : https://en.wikipedia.org/wiki/Battleship_(game)